feifeiobama/Awesome-Continual-Learning/README.md

 * (ICLR 20) BatchEnsemble: an Alternative Approach to Efficient Ensemble and Lifelong Learning
 * (CVPR 21) Efficient Feature Transformations for Discriminative and Generative Continual Learning
 * (NeurIPS 21) Mitigating Forgetting in Online Continual Learning with Neuron Calibration
+* (NeurIPS 21) Achieving Forgetting Prevention and Knowledge Transfer in Continual Learning
 * (ICLR 22) TRGP: Trust Region Gradient Projection for Continual Learning